Aqyl123/BotBrokerBot/README.md

 - Get your Discord Bot Token from https://discord.com/developers/applications
 - Paste your Discord Bot Token on `Line 64`
 - Commands for the bot can be found in the `!help` command.
+- Make sure your discord.py version is up to date.

 Use `python botbroker.py` to start